mfkiwl/openCologne-PCIE/README.md

 - [Anes' PCIE EP](https://github.com/chili-chips-ba/openPCIE/tree/main/2.rtl)
 - [PCIE EP DMA - Wupper](https://gitlab.nikhef.nl/franss/wupper)

 Note: "opensource" PCIE EP designs in the above references are not truly opensource.
-They all rely on vendor-proprietary PCIE Hard Macro (HM), which is a black box, with insides invisible and inaccessible to the user, and also not portable to other FPGA families.
+They all rely on vendor-proprietary PCIE HM, which is a black box, whose insides are invisible and inaccessible to the user, and also not portable to other FPGA families.